Keep Up With McLean!

-“During this year, 5.4 million people in the US are expected to have Alzheimer’s disease and due to the aging of baby boomers, that number is expected to triple by 2050,” said Brent P. Forester, MD, MSc, chief of the Division of Geriatric Psychiatry at McLean Hospital.
+“During this year, 5.4 million people in the U.S. are expected to have Alzheimer’s disease and due to the aging of baby boomers, that number is expected to triple by 2050,” said Brent P. Forester, MD, MSc, chief of the Center of Excellence in Geriatric Psychiatry at McLean Hospital.
 “Up until now, treatments for Alzheimer’s have been symptomatic therapies that are modestly effective for limited periods of time and do not alter the course of the disease.
 We’ve been unable to identify successful therapies that treat the underlying cause of the disease.”

 It has not been without effort.
 Forester explained that over the last seven to eight years, there have been more than a dozen failed studies of disease-modifying treatments.
 This past November, hopes were again dashed when a large, national clinical trial showed the drug solanezumab, which had showed promise in earlier tests, did not slow the progression of the disease.
 Now, all eyes are on a new experimental drug aducanumab, which was designed to reduce the amyloid plaques that build in the brains of those with Alzheimer’s.
 The results of a small study were so impressive, the drug was granted fast-track status by the Food and Drug Administration.
 A large-scale clinical trial is now underway in patients with mild cognitive deficits.

 “The community of dementia researchers is hopeful that earlier interventions will one day prove to help delay onset or progression of Alzheimer’s disease,” explained Forester, who is enrolling patients in this study.
 “The key may be finding a drug that can slow the formation of these plaques, before they take hold.”